 Anthroposophy sheds light on the cough’s attempt to establish equilibrium in the respiratory system.
 It is clear to me that suppressing a cough hinders or elongates this process.
 I therefore try to find a treatment that will assist the person through the process rather than removing the process.

 A cloth that is layered with melted beeswax is warmed and applied to the chest to create a soothing, calming effect, especially on the breathing.
-It is a safe, easy, enjoyable and effective compress that I recommend for daily use for asthmatics and those with bronchial tightness.
+It is an easy, enjoyable and effective compress that I recommend for daily use for asthmatics and those with bronchial tightness.
+It can also be used generally to help rest and bring warmth to the chest.
+Those with an allergy to bees may have a reaction.

 Earaches that are caused by a swollen eardrum and fluid are often helped by an onion ear compress.
 Make a little parcel of diced onion (about 1/4 – 1/2 a large onion).
 The material used for the compress ‘bag’ could be a thin tubular bandage tying the ends once the onion is inserted, a little cotton bag or piece of fabric tied into a parcel.
 The compress should be at body temperature.
 Hold the compress over the ear including behind it.
 The fluid is encouraged to sweat out of the ear so rest the pained ear towards the pillow and a soft head band of sorts can help keep it in place and catch drips.
 This can remain in place for a half hour or so, repeated every one to two hours as required to bring relief.